hadv/yitam-admin/README.md

 ## Project Status

-This repository contains the complete code structure for building a document vector storage application.
-It's currently in development stage with all necessary files and configuration in place.
+This project is ready for deployment with Docker Compose.
+All necessary components including frontend, backend, and the Qdrant vector database are configured and integrated.

-### Features (Planned)
+### Features

 - Upload documents (PDF, TXT, DOCX)
 - Automatic text extraction from documents